MindLog™—A curve for every child

 The fact that the Lectical Dictionary is human vetted makes it stand out from other attempts to look at language developmentally at scale.
 Lexiles®, for example, were created purely computationally.
 Our iterative systems-informed approach integrates technology, developmental theory, and human expertise.
 We believe this is why we have achieved a practical and fully scalable solution to electronic essay scoring ahead of our much better funded “competitors.”

-Articles, Validity and reliability (Lectica website)
+[16]Articles, Validity & reliability (Lectica website)

 Based on formal and informal polling of teachers, including our Teacher Advisory Board, we believe that teachers are likely to adopt new tools if they: